topojson/topojson/README.md

 }
 ```

-Note that a line string is an array of arcs rather than a single arc.
-This is so that multiple arcs can be concatenated to form the line string if necessary:
+A line string's coordinates are defined as an array of arcs, rather than a single arc, so that multiple arcs can be concatenated to form the line string as necessary:

 ```js
 {"type": "LineString", "arcs": [42, 43]}